 With home court advantage, the Eagles look to add five more victories to their already impressive 17-6 record.

 All of the matches are Mid-American Conference games, and the Eagles are looking to take advantage of that and improve on their 5-3 conference record.
-Each team can only lose eight conference matches before they are eliminated from the tournament, so in order to remain in the running the Eagles need to play well and keep their four game winning streak going.“Going into the later part of the season, I am looking forward to playing every game with my teammates,” Senior libero Haley Stein said.
-“Being a senior, I am just trying to enjoy what games we still have to play.
-On the other hand, now that we are halfway through the regular season, it is always nice to get revenge on teams that beat us the first time around.”
+Each team can only lose eight conference matches before they are eliminated from the tournament, so in order to remain in the running the Eagles need to play well and keep their four game winning streak going.

 The end of the season promises to be an exciting one.
 The first of the matches is Friday, October 21st at the Convocation Center beginning at 7 p.m.
 The Eagles will host the Bulls of Buffalo.
 The Bulls are 9-13 on the season and 2-6 in conference play with a four game losing streak.
 The Bulls have an average of 12.34 kills per set and a hitting percentage of .180.
 The Eagles have the upper hand in both areas with an average of 13.1 kills per set as well as a .202 attack percentage.

 The Eagles’ Dig Pink match is Saturday, October 22nd at 7 p.m.
 The Dig Pink Game is in support of Breast Cancer Awareness, and all of the proceeds from the event go toward Breast Cancer Research.
 If fans wear pink to the volleyball game, they get free admission.
-There will also be this year’s Dig Pink shirt on sale for $10.“It has become a match that more people from the community have supported,” head coach Kim Berrington said.
+There will also be this year’s Dig Pink shirt on sale for $10.

 “It’s nice to get new people in the gym to see us play.
 But most importantly, it is nice to come together for a cause; a cause that affects almost every family in some way.”